bedourfouad/Paris-2024-Olympics-Dashboard-/README.md

 ## Usage:
 1. Study changes in gender participation in the Olympic Games over time.
 2. Compare the popularity of different sports between genders.
-3. Analyze the relationship between age and athletic performance in different categories.performance.
+3. Analyze the relationship between age and athletic performance in different categories. performance.

 ## Page 2: Medal Breakdown<a name="page-4-medal-breakdown"></a>
 ![Screenshot 2024-09-11 153211](https://github.com/user-attachments/assets/d1d430ca-34a6-4f50-b3a2-7ec01cb8d6bc)